mbartsch/docker-ddns/README.md

-# THIS IS A EXPERIMENTAL BRANCH
+# THIS IS AN EXPERIMENTAL BRANCH
 In this branch I'm adding support for AWS Route53 Hosted Zones and also a rewrite of the dockerddns file.
 Other important change is that the files has been renamed from